AF-1/lms-alternativeplaycount/.github/ISSUE_TEMPLATE/bug_report.md

 ## UPLOADS
 In case you want to provide larger files to illustrate the problem (e.g. your library.db, persist.db or LMS server log file), please use a service like **https://wetransfer.com/** and **include the download link in your bug report**.
 <br>

+You can delete the checklist and other parts from your issue report that don't apply to your problem.